wp-plugins/wp-editor/readme.txt

 * Initial release of WP Editor

 == Upgrade Notice ==

+= 1.2.2 =
+Fixed issues with PHP 5.4+
+Fixed issue with selecting theme file types not working Fixed issue with double scrollbar
+Fixed issue with error message appearing when trying to save a post/page

 = 1.2.1 =
 Added feature to preserve scroll position in post editor on save and toggle between Visual/Text views